tzlion/hhugboy/docs/readme.txt

 [ UNLICENSED COMPATIBILITY MODES ] - - - - - - - - - - - - - - - - - - - - - - -

+ Auto      For unlicensed publishers with unique boot logos, the emulator will
- Auto      Will attempt to automatically determine which mode to use based on
-           the boot logo present in the ROM.
+           attempt to automatically determine which mode to use based on the logo present in the ROM.
-           "Niutoude" -> Li Cheng mode
+           * "Niutoude" -> Li Cheng mode
-           part-inverted Nintendo (looks like "Kwichvu") -> Sintax mode This is not always a 100% reliable indicator though! e.g. some Li Cheng games do not have the "Niutoude" logo, and Sintax games hacked to work on generic mappers still have the weird logo.
+           * part-inverted Nintendo (looks like "Kwichvu") -> Sintax mode This is not always a 100% reliable indicator though! e.g. some Li Cheng games do not have the "Niutoude" logo, and Sintax games hacked to work on generic mappers still have the weird logo.
            In these cases you will have to select the mode manually.

+           For multicarts, the detection is currently done based on the ROM title and size, meaning only predefined carts can be autodetected for now.

  Li Cheng  For games released by Li Cheng, also known as Xing Xing, Niutoude,
            Winsen or Yongsheng.